Function (mathematics): Functional notation

+The functional notation is often used colloquially for referring to a function and simultaneously naming its argument, such as in "let $f(x)$ be a function".
+This is an abuse of notation that is useful for a simpler formulation.

 Arrow notation

 Arrow notation defines the rule of a function inline, without requiring a name to be given to the function.
+It uses the ↦ arrow symbol, read as "maps to".
 For example, $x\mapsto x+1$ is the function which takes a real number as input and outputs that number plus 1.
-Again a domain and codomain of $\R$ is implied.
+Again, a domain and codomain of $\R$ is implied.

 The domain and codomain can also be explicitly stated, for example:

 This defines a function sqr from the integers to the integers that returns the square of its input.